-The Handling Committee also recommends allowing higher levels in contact with food surfaces.
-Since chlorine compounds have so many adverse impacts in the production-todisposal life of the materials, we ask that the NOSB form a working group to determine how organic production can move beyond reliance on chlorine-based materials.
+Therefore, we support the recommendation of the Handling Committee insofar as it limits use of water containing chlorine to that which is allowed under the Safe Drinking Water Act.
+We do not support the use of additional chlorine for disinfecting and sanitizing.
+Since chlorine compounds have so many adverse impacts in the production-to-disposal life of the materials, we ask that the NOSB form a working group to determine how organic production can move beyond reliance on chlorine-based materials.
 These are uses that the TR does not report as being allowed in the organic production in the EEC, which indicates that the allowance of chlorine materials for these uses may not be in conformance with international practice.